Osmanoğlu family: Resurgence of interest in the Ottoman family

 Since the turn of the 21st century there has been a growing interest in the living members of the Ottoman family, both within Turkey and abroad.

 In 2006, family members met at Dolmabahçe Palace for the presentation of the documentary Osmanoğlu'nun Sürgünü (The Ottomans' Exile) produced by TRT (Turkish Radio and Television Corporation).
 This documentary followed the stories of the members of the Ottoman family who went into exile in 1924, following the establishment of the Turkish Republic and the abolition of the Ottoman Caliphate.
-It then follows the stories of their descendants, who now live in Turkey, Europe, North America, and throughout the Middle East.
+It then follows the stories of their descendants, who now live in Turkey, Europe, India, and North America, and throughout the Middle East.
 Extensive coverage of this event, and the success of the documentary series has dramatically raised the profile of the Imperial Family.

 According to The New York Times, historians said that the show of reverence at the funeral of Imperial Prince Ertuğrul Osman in September 2009 was a "seminal moment in the rehabilitation of the Ottoman Empire".

-The popularity of the historical television series Payitaht Abdulhami about the Ottoman Empire has grown significantly in recent years in Turkey, and the Turkish government under Erdoğan has encouraged a nostalgia for the greatness of the former empire, which is sometimes referred to as 'Neo-Ottomanism'.
+The popularity of the historical television series Payitaht Abdulhamid about the Ottoman Empire has grown significantly in recent years in Turkey, and the Turkish government under Erdoğan has encouraged a nostalgia for the greatness of the former empire, which is sometimes referred to as 'Neo-Ottomanism'.